eljefe303030/Melius/THP/ReadMe.md

 * I have tested this on an AMD 5700X3D/AMD 7800 XT and it works well.
 Personally, I find playing with the XeSS Quality frame generation preset provides the best experience for me, much better than FSR on an AMD card (go figure!).
 Better still, if you're using an AMD card, use [OptiScaler](https://github.com/optiscaler/OptiScaler) but I cannot offer any support in getting OptiScaler working for you.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Language set to English.
-* You need the latest Steam version (1.16.242) of the game and the Shattered Space DLC.
+* You need the latest Steam version (1.16.242) of the game and both the Shattered Space and Terran Armada DLCs.

 ## Pre-installation Steps
 1. Install [Microsoft .NET v8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer) and [Microsoft Visual C++ 2019 Runtime](https://aka.ms/vs/16/release/vc_redist.x64.exe).